 The following website contains contact information for additional news sources.

 1) The ABYZ News Links website contains a list of state and local news sources and their corresponding website, organized alphabetically by city.

-This communication plan was developed by the WBCI Outreach Committee, members include: Jamie Nack (Chair), Ron Windingstad, Karen Etter Hale, Andy Paulios, Bettie Harriman, Susan Gilchrist, Matt Schlag-Mendenhall, Susan Foote-Martin, Steve Kupcho, Joan Garland, and Korie Klink.
+This communication plan was developed by the WBCP Outreach Committee, members include: Jamie Nack (Chair), Ron Windingstad, Karen Etter Hale, Andy Paulios, Bettie Harriman, Susan Gilchrist, Matt Schlag-Mendenhall, Susan Foote-Martin, Steve Kupcho, Joan Garland, and Korie Klink.
 We would like to thank the following people for their useful suggestions and insight: Bob Manwell, Steve Betchkal, Laura Erickson, Genie Campbell, John Nolan, Tim Eisele, and Vicki Piaskowski.